NCHC Eligibility Guidelines & Procedure

 Vocational Classes

-• In some states, “HomeSchool students” are permitted to take classes at vocational schools.
+- In some states, “HomeSchool students” are permitted to take classes at vocational schools.
 A student may take classes at such schools as long as he/she maintains at least 51% of his education from classes that meet the homeschooling definition.
+Dual credit/enrollment classes are not counted against the student; see below for the Dual credit/enrollment clause.)

-• For clarification purposes, a normal course load for a full-time student is six (6) core courses; therefore, if a student-athlete is taking more than three (3) courses at a public, private, or vocational, he/she is not considered 51% homeschooled (dual credit/enrollment classes are not counted against the student.)
+- For clarification purposes, a normal course load for a full-time student is six (6) core courses; therefore, if a student-athlete is taking more than three (3) courses at a public, private/Christian, or vocation school, he/she is not considered 51% homeschooled (dual credit/enrollment classes are not counted against the student, see below for the dual credit/enrollment clause.)

 Dual Credit/Enrollment Clause